 - Bayville, New Jersey

 Q. How exactly do you use the propane torch to degas?

 Has anyone seen a description of the whole process?
 I am a newbie, but I am determined to made my own patio table with maps and coins.

 A. Just a note to let you know how to get bubbles out after you pour Pourable Clear Epoxy on a surface.
 The product I use, you can breathe over the surface not blow and the bubbles will disappear from the carbon dioxide we breathe out.Todd Lawson

 - Winston Salem, North Carolina

 Ed. note: But avoid breathing in over the surface; these solvents aren't good for you.

-Q. I used Famowood by Eclectic Products high build epoxy coating on a table project of mine.
+Q. I used Famowood by Eclectic Products [linked by editor to product info at Amazon] high build epoxy coating on a table project of mine.
 The first table went well...beautiful finish.
 On the second table there's a spot about 3x3 inch that will not harden.
 Still after nearly two months it still tacky to touch.
 Is there any thing I can do to make this harden?
 Can I remix and re-pour it on top of the original?
 OR what can I do?Phyllis Brown

 hobbyist - Kerens, Texas